 How to Get There:

-Taxi rides take 20–25 minutes.
-Roads are easy and the views are lovely.
+Taxi rides take about 20–25 minutes.
+The roads are easy to follow, and the views along the way are lovely.

 Shipwreck Beach

 Shipwreck Beach is rustic, relaxed, and perfect if you want a laid-back local vibe.
-The beach bar is popular, and in addition, you may see wild monkeys and mongoose nearby.
-The water is usually calm, and moreover, the atmosphere is ideal for unwinding.
+The beach bar is popular, and you may even see wild monkeys or mongoose nearby.
+In addition, the water is usually calm, which makes the atmosphere ideal for unwinding.

 Snorkeling: ✔ Good near the rocky edges